I’ll try to explain what it means in this article, as it is one of my favourite lighting scenarios for landscape, especially cityscape, photography.

 So obviously timing is crucial, and I’d suggest you start shooting when the sky still looks a bit too bright (or a bit too dark before dawn).
 And keep shooting when Blue Hour already seems to be past its best.
 These precious minutes are easy to miss, even for the “trained eye”.

 On the other hand, powerful imaging software today lets you squeeze every last drop of dynamic range out of your exposure.
 As a result you can often effectively process images taken when the contrasts are already, or still, a bit too harsh.
-“A bit” being the key phrase here… You can’t turn a deep night exposure into Blue Hour with software trickery.
+“A bit” being the key words here… You can’t turn a deep night exposure into Blue Hour photograph using software trickery.

 What settings do I use for Blue Hour photography?